EMR Integration

 Examples

-For a patient with a Post-Menstrual Age of 28 weeks and 5 days and a Total Serum Bulirubin of 13.5 mg/dL, the URL would be:
+For a patient with a Post-Menstrual Age of 28 weeks and 5 days and a Total Serum Bilirubin of 13.5 mg/dL, the URL would be:

-For a patient with a Post-Menstrual Age of 32 weeks and a Total Serum Bulirubin of 256 µmol/L, the URL would be:
+For a patient with a Post-Menstrual Age of 32 weeks and a Total Serum Bilirubin of 256 µmol/L, the URL would be:

-For a patient with a Post-Menstrual Age of 32 weeks and a Total Serum Bulirubin of 14.2 mg/dL, the URL to show their trend over time would be:
+For a patient with a Post-Menstrual Age of 32 weeks and a Total Serum Bilirubin of 14.2 mg/dL, the URL to show their trend over time would be: